 For ranging, if UE1 and UE2 are not in proximity, the SL Positioning Service Request is responded with reject by the receiving UE (either UE1 or UE2) and remaining steps are not performed.

-4. Authorization check of the SL Positioning Client UE for the service request may be performed via SL Positioning Server UE or 5GC or internally by UE1 (i.e. target UE).

-5. The UE which received SL Positioning Service Request (here UE1) selects LMF or SL Positioning Server UE based on its status whether UE has NAS connection.
-Ranging/SL Positioning operation is performed as described in clause 6.8 among target UE, SL Reference UE(s)/Located UE(s) and SL Positioning Server UE or LMF.the
+4. The UE which received SL Positioning Service Request (here UE1) selects LMF or SL Positioning Server UE based on its status whether UE has NAS connection:

+- If SL Positioning Server UE is selected (the Server UE can be the Target UE itself or a UE different from the Target UE), Ranging/SL Positioning operation is performed as described in clause 6.8;

+- If LMF is selected, UE1 first checks with UE2/…/UEn about whether exposure to SL Positioning Client UE is allowed based on the procedure defined in clause 6.3.6.3 of TS 33.533 [13].
+If the privacy check is successful, the Ranging/SL Positioning operation is then performed as described in clause 6.20.1 of TS 23.273 [8].

-6. The Ranging/SL Positioning result is provided to the SL Positioning client UE by UE1.
+5. The Ranging/SL Positioning result is provided to the SL Positioning client UE by UE1.